UmiKami/anime-charts/README.md

 - Managed to get the API and retrieve necessary information.
 - Basic info added.
 - Pagination not possible due to the way the API works.
+- Project is done, made sure it was responsive.